jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/customization.md

 You can change their versions.

-The **Jenkins Operator** will then automatically install plugins after the Jenkins master pod restarts.
+The **Jenkins Operator** will then automatically install plugins after the Jenkins master pod restart.

 #### Apply plugin's config